 The use of smoking products may be permitted with prior approval by the university for research, educational, clinical, or religious ceremonial purposes.

 Smoking Cessation Resources

 - U.S. Dept. of Health and Human Services: National Cancer Institute

 - 1-800-LUNG-USA (800-586-4872)

 Information about smoking programs offered through the university’s Employee Assistance Program can also be found on the Human Resources website.

 Violations of this policy may be grounds for referral for university disciplinary action.

 Employees who have questions or concerns about this policy should be directed to the Office of Human Resources.
 Students who have questions or concerns are encouraged to contact the Office of Community Standards.

-Revised 8/2021 by Peter Wiernicki, Community Standards
+Review and Revised 8/2022 by Peter Wiernicki, Community Standards